sebastian-uriel-flores/terraform-azure-net-api/README.md

 }
 ```

-You will have to store its values as GitHub Secrets, with the following names:
+You will have to store the Service Principal settings as GitHub Secrets, with the following names:

 - **ARM_CLIENT_ID:** [application id]
 - **ARM_CLIENT_SECRET:** [client secret]